 His Court Martial was held in Richmond Barracks on Tuesday the 2nd May.
 He received the death sentence.
 That evening he was transferred to Kilmainham Jail.
 His wife, Kathleen had been arrested on 1st May and was a prisoner at Dublin Castle.
 When she was told she could visit him, she said to the other women in her cell,

 “I suppose they are going to shoot Tom.”

 She arrived just after midnight and spent about an hour in the cell with Tom Clarke.
 She did not tell him that she was pregnant with their fourth child.
-He had written a message for the Irish people and gave it to Kathleen.
+He had written down his thoughts and gave it to Kathleen.
 It said:

 Message to the Irish People, 3rd May 1916